Mitigating Hallucinations in Vision-Language Models through Image-Guided Head Suppression: Experimental Results

 CHAIR compiles a set of ground-truth objects for each image.
 Any object included in the image caption that is not present in the ground-truth object set is classified as a ``hallucinated object''.
 We evaluate our approach on randomly sampled 500 images from the COCO 2014~\cite{lin2014coco} validation set with the prompt \textit{``Please help me describe the image in detail.''}, following the same setup as used in \citet{liu2024PAI, huang2024opera}.
 We report F1 scores alongside CHAIR scores to ensure that reducing hallucinations does not come at the expense of missing correct objects.

-\textbf{Evaluation on greedy decoding:} We present CHAIR results for Baseline, PAI, DAMRO and SPIN using Greedy decoding in Table~\ref{tab:chair}.
+\textbf{Evaluation on greedy decoding:} We present CHAIR results for Baseline, PAI, DAMRO, VTI, and SPIN using Greedy decoding in Table~\ref{tab:chair}.
 A lower CHAIR score indicates fewer hallucinated objects and a higher F1 score indicates higher caption accuracy.
 SPIN reduces C$_i$ and C$_s$ by 2.2$\times$ and 2.7$\times$ respectively over baseline LLaVA 7B with $\sim$3\% degradation in F1 when 5\% heads are suppressed uniformly across all layers.
 The drop in F1 can be mitigated using a higher scaling factor while still maintaining lower CHAIR scores compared to existing methods.
 For LLaVA 13B, Qwen-VL and Shikra, SPIN outperforms baseline even in terms of F1 scores while reducing C$_i$ and C$_s$ by 1.38$\times$ and 1.42$\times$ for LLaVA 13B, 1.5$\times$ and 1.9$\times$ for Qwen-VL, and 1.97$\times$ and 2.3$\times$ for Shikra.
-For Minigpt4, SPIN reduces C$_i$ and C$_s$ by 1.8$\times$ and 1.5$\times$ with 1.8\% degradation in F1.
-We also outperform PAI and DAMRO for all models using greedy decoding.
+For MiniGPT-4, SPIN reduces C$_i$ and C$_s$ by 1.8$\times$ and 1.5$\times$ with 1.8\% degradation in F1.
+We also outperform PAI, DAMRO, and VTI for all models using greedy decoding.
 These significant improvements in the CHAIR scores quantify the benefits of the head pruning.
+We provide additional CHAIR evaluation results for LLaVA-Next and Qwen2.5-VL in the Appendix Table 12.

 In general, we observe that the problematic heads lie in the first 16 to 20 layers, whereas for some models like LLaVA 7B and Shikra, they are uniformly distributed across all layers.
-The fraction of suppressed heads ($r$) varies significantly across models, ranging from 5\% in LLaVA-7B to 45\% in Shikra.
-Shikra's higher head suppression ratio likely indicates its attention heads perform more distributed or redundant functions, as opposed to LLaVa, where heads are more specialized.
+The fraction of suppressed heads ($r$) varies significantly across models, ranging from 5\% in LLaVA 7B to 45\% in Shikra.
+Shikra's higher head suppression ratio likely indicates its attention heads perform more distributed or redundant functions, as opposed to LLaVA, where heads are more specialized.
 A detailed ablation study analyzing the impact of layer position, the fraction of suppressed heads, and the choice of scaling factor is provided in Section~\ref{sec:ablation}.

 \textbf{Evaluation on other decoding strategies:} In Figure~\ref{fig:chair_decoding}, we compare SPIN to existing methods for different decoding modes for LLaVA 7B and Qwen-VL.
 We compare with OPERA for beam-search decoding, VCD for nucleus sampling, DAMRO for greedy and nucleus sampling, and PAI for all three modes.
 Our results demonstrate that we achieve up to 3$\times$ lower CHAIR scores compared to existing methods for greedy and beam-search.
 For nucleus sampling, SPIN exhibits a slight degradation in performance likely due to the variability in token selection, as further elaborated in Section \ref{sec:pope_decoding}.